Digital-Grinnell/dlad-blog/content/posts/046-DG-FEDORA-A-Portable-Object-Repository.md

 # A Master Copy of _DG-FEDORA_

-My _Digital.Grinnell_ staging server, _DGDockerX_ is a networked _CentOS 7_ virtual machine with lots of available storage, but no accessible USB ports, or course...it's a VM after all.
+My _Digital.Grinnell_ staging server, _DGDockerX_ is a networked _CentOS 7_ virtual machine with lots of available storage, but no accessible USB ports, of course...it's a VM after all.
 Consequently, it's not practical to maintain all of my "portable" _FEDORA_ data on a USB stick alone.
 So, on _DGDockerX_ I've created a copy of the _DG-FEDORA_ USB stick at `/mnt/data/DG-FEDORA`, and I've declared it to be copy "zero", so on it there's a `DG-FEDORA-0.md` file proclaiming it to be the "master" copy of _DG-FEDORA_.

-It's worth noting, perhaps, that at the time of this writing _DG-FEDORA-0_ contains 126 _FEDORA_ objects.  **Anything less than that number should be considered an incomplete set**.
+It's worth noting, perhaps, that at the time of this writing, _DG-FEDORA-0_ contains 126 _FEDORA_ objects.  **Anything less than that number should be considered an incomplete set**.

-The `README.md` file on the `DG-FEDORA-0` **MASTER** volume suggests using a command like this to copy the **MASTER** repository to a mounted `DG-FEDORA` USB stick:
+The `README.md` file in the `DG-FEDORA-0` **MASTER** volume suggests using a command like this to copy the **MASTER** repository to a mounted `DG-FEDORA` USB stick:

 ```
 sudo rsync -aruvi --exclude DG-FEDORA-0.md --exclude from-DGDocker1 --exclude site-public islandora@132.161.132.101:/mnt/data/DG-FEDORA/. /Volumes/DG-FEDORA/. --progress